Investing during retirement: How to make your money last

 Regardless of what retirement looks like to you, the key is to enjoy this time of your life, while making sure you don't outlive your retirement savings.
 For most retirees, that means developing an investing strategy that will allow you to withdraw money from your portfolio, while still enabling it to grow over the longer term.

-Below are some strategies for investing during retirement:
+Below are some strategies for investing during retirement.

-Stay safe: While you should stay invested, make sure a good portion of your nest egg is in safer assets, such as bonds and guaranteed investment certificates (GICs).
-Today's low interest rate environment means your money may not grow quickly, or even keep up with inflation, but those assets will likely be better protected than stocks in a market downturn.
 Many retirees have a healthy mix of stocks, bonds and other investments, such as real estate.
 But since each has its own risks and rewards, what's the right mix?
 Some experts recommend a 50-50 split of stocks and bonds for people in their mid-60s.
-The real answer is that it depends on your personal risk tolerance.
+The real answer depends on your personal risk tolerance.
 Retirees should set up their portfolio in a way that better protects the funds they may need in the next five years, in the event of a short-term stock market downturn.